enonic/old-xp-doc/doc/appendix/release-notes/index.rst

 Some libraries are moved outside project
 ----------------------------------------

-For now, 3 libraries has been moved outside the project.
-The reason for this is to allow individual releases of some of the libraries.
-All moved libraries has the same API so only a dependency renaming is necessary.
+For now, 3 libraries has been moved outside the core XP project.
+The reason for this is to allow individual releases of these libraries.
+All the moved libraries keeps their API so only a dependency renaming is necessary.
 Here's a list of the libraries that has been moved:

 `lib-cache`_